SPEAK WITH A TEAM MEMBER (770) 920-6030

 2. Tenants in Common (TIC)

-With TIC, each owner has a specific share of the property.
+With TIC, each property owner has a specific share of the property.
 This share does not automatically pass to other tenants when one owner dies.
 Instead, it becomes part of the deceased’s estate and goes through probate.

 In any case, we recommend reviewing the property’s deed with an experienced attorney to ensure proper handling.